 Your research has uncovered some fascinating information about your ancestors.
 In fact, you probably have piles of information about generations of ancestors.
-Where do you begin writing your stories?
+Where do you begin writing their stories?
 How do you choose just one ancestor to begin your writing adventure?
 Spend a few quiet moments reflecting on your research time.
-Then ask yourself a few simple questions to help identify that starting point:
+Then ask yourself a few simple questions to help identify that starting point.

 - Is there one ancestor or relative that stands our in your mind as being interesting and/or intriguing?
 Begin with a story about those interesting or intriguing characteristics and how they shaped your ancestor’s life.

 - Did one of your ancestors have an interesting tale about his or her immigration?
 Begin the story with that immigration tale.
 You can then use the flashback story writing technique to fill in the person’s life before immigration.

 - Do you have a cluster of ancestors that immigrated to the same locale?
 Write about the locale and the interaction between your ancestors within the context of where they lived.